 Sometimes, bed bug infestations can make you feel defeated.
-In fact, you’ll consider many natural products like essential oils – with limited success rate.
+In fact, you’ll consider many natural products like essential oils – with a limited success rate.

 - The short answer is, NO, baby powder can’t kill bed bugs.
 Baby powder will only irritate bed bugs or will only musk the scent from the bugs.

 Myth 1: Baby powder will dry bed bug’s skin – Well, homeowners wrongly claim that baby powder will work like diatomaceous earth – that it’ll dry the bug’s skin.

 - If it were true, the powder would dry out the bed bug’s exoskeleton and thus dehydrate them – including baby bed bugs.

 However, you’ll need to put the bed bugs and baby powder together in a bowl or cup – creating something like a trap.
 The talc will won’t be chemically dangerous to the bugs.

 What about Dual-Purpose Baby Powder?

 It’s important to remind you that baby powder talk isn’t hazardous to bed bugs, and thus, using it as a trap won’t help in the long term to exterminate the bloodsuckers.

 In fact, baby powder may only reduce the strength of the bed bug odor or simply irritate the bug’s exoskeleton.
 Thus, even the dual-purpose baby powder won’t be effective.

 An Effective Bed Bug Trap – Baby Powder?

 As noted above, a bed bug trap will work well if created using baby powder having talcum – particularly when combined with some other ingredients.

 In-fact, this bed bug trap research was put down by Dr. Changlu Wang from Rutgers University.
 Below are the retirements as outlined by the researcher: